Connery Pond

 Ponds / Lakes

-From the gate near the parking area, walk back down the road slightly to an area where a couple of cars could park on the left.
+From the large parking area, walk the newer trail that parallels the road, before reaching the dirt drive that leads to the pond.
 There is a portage trail here that leads to the shore of the pond, where there is an amazing vista across the water that includes Whiteface Mountain.
-There is minimal elevation gain and round trip distance is 0.5 miles.

 Paddling